matthieugomez/tidy/README.md

 ![](img/spread.jpg)

-- If the first variable is a string, new variable names are constructed from the first variable values.
+- If the first variable is a string, new variable names are constructed from its values.
-- If the first variable is numeric, new variable names are constructed from the first variables name appended by its values.
+- If the first variable is numeric, new variable names are constructed from its values prefixed by its name.
 Eventual value labels are transformed into variable labels.

 ## Installation